raspberrypilearning/disco-dance-floor/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will build the disco dance floor for your project.
+In this step, you will build the disco dance floor for your project.
 </div>
 <div>
 ![The Stage view with the tiles and four walls framing the tiles.](images/fourth-wall.png){:width="350px"}